 However, her murderer was soon found.
 Serial killer Henry Lee Lucas confessed to the murder, despite there being no physical evidence linking him to the crime scene.
-After interrogation, Lucas revealed that he had picked up ‘Orange Socks’ in Oklahoma, where they had had sex.
+After interrogation, Lucas revealed that he had picked up ‘Orange Socks’ in Oklahoma, where they had sex.
 Afterwards, as Lucas was driving, he demanded that they have sex again, at which point the victim refused.
-Lucas got upset, ten proceeded to murder and rape her corpse.
-He even showed police officers how he had dragged her body and where he had thrown her over the guardrail, which was consistent to where the body was found.
+Lucas got upset, then proceeded to murder and rape her corpse.
+He even showed police officers how he had dragged her body and where he had thrown her over the guardrail, which was consistent with where the body was found.

 But the mystery surrounding the murder was not really lifted.
 Lucas was notorious for freely admitting to murders he never actually committed, and evidence later came about indicating that he was probably working in Florida on the day of the murder.
 Sadly meaning that the true murderer and the victim remain, to this day, ambiguous.